fredgibbs/fredgibbs.github.io/courses/etc/critique-writing-guide.md

 **Can the history of diet and health (as we've discussed it so far), provide any insight into what the article is talking about?** For instance, you might discuss (thinking about the early part of the course in particular) _how your source balances common sense and medical advice_.

-The 400 word format is very deliberate, to force you to think about quality over quantity.
-The challenge isn't to write 400 words, but pack as much analysis into 400 words as you can.
-It's a super useful skill that you'll frequently employ in your future career, whatever it is.

 # References and Citations